 The Peak Mining Complex and the New Cobar Mining Complex are underground metalliferous mining operations producing gold, copper, silver, lead and zinc located within western New South Wales.
 These mines include several ore bodies including Peak, Perseverance, New Cobar and Chesney, which are all located to the south of Cobar.
 Ore processing and concentrate handling is undertaken at the Peak Complex with ore from the New Cobar Complex trucked to the processing facilities at the Peak Complex.
-Tailings produced is deposited at the tailings storage facility located at the Peak Complex.
+Tailings produced is deposited at the tailing's storage facility located at the Peak Complex.
+The estimated life of the mine (in years) is until the year 2035.